bisanjabareen/basic_compiler_5/README.md

 # Compiler for a custom and 'simplified' version of C, FanC
-This is a compiler my classmate Rouya and I (Bisan) created as part of our compilation theory class.
+This is a compiler we created as part of our compilation theory class.
 It was a semester-long project

 # What is a compiler